fief-dev/docs/docs/configure/tenants.md

 # Tenants

-This is where you'll see and manage the tenants of your workspace.
+This is where you'll see and manage the tenants of your instance.

 --8<-- "reusables/tenant-callout.md"